-Save Space requires less installation space compared to the conventional gas or fuel run water heaters.
+Save Space requires less installation space compared to conventional gas or fuel-run water heaters.
 Still, solar water heaters are more frugal in terms of installation space.
 Moreover, in most cases, the PV or thermal panels are installed on the rooftop.

 Does a solar water heater help the environment?